 A few years passed, Mom and Dad got married, and then they had their first baby girl, Daniele.
 Dad said “yes” to a midwestern university professorship, and off they moved—from their former New York home—to white, suburban, heteronormal, Middle America.
 Aka Anyplace U.S.A.

 A year or so into Mom and Dad’s marriage, the cracks were beginning to show.
 Dad’s behavior grew evermore controlling, more argumentative, more volatile, more erratic.
 He started beating Mom up.
 I think that made him feel powerful.
 He had to have enjoyed it because he did that for years.

-One day, Dad got mad about something — probably because Mom hadn’t cleaned the house to his liking.
+One day, Dad got mad about something—probably because Mom hadn’t cleaned the house to his liking.
 It must have been something along those lines.
 It was one of his favorite arguments.
 Wrapping his hand around Mom’s throat, Dad shoved her into the kitchen wall.
 With his other fist clenched, he punched her seven-month pregnant belly.
 Mom screamed and fell to the floor.
-Surely, Dad knew his behavior had just placed his unborn child at risk.
+Surely, Dad knew his behavior placed his unborn child at risk.
 Perhaps that’s what he wanted.

 Mom never said anything about this for decades.

 About twenty-five months after that, I was born.
 This is the “home” where I learned what “home” was.
 Nobody, especially not I, had any idea what was coming.